· Lincoln J Bicalho · Development · 27 min read

 }

-// Health check endpoints
+// WHY: Health check endpoints for monitoring

 app.MapHealthChecks("/health", new HealthCheckOptions